mindbody/cra-template-mb-ui/README.md

 Follow the [conventional commit template](https://www.conventionalcommits.org/en/v1.0.0/#summary) for each commit.

-This will allow you to run the command `yarn version:bump` that will go back through your commits, save them to a changelog and update your package.json automatically.
-Do this before every PR merge when building a shared UI so the ADO pipeline will deploy a versioned bundle of your application.
+This allows you to run `yarn version:bump` that saves your commits to a changelog and updates your package.json automatically.
+Do this before merging a pull request to deploy a versioned bundle of your shared UI application.

 **Configuring conventional commits**